-This activity helps students develop empathetic feelings towards those impacted by drought by putting themselves in their shoes.
-Writing a story using the 'l' form is helpful in this regard.
+This activity helps students develop empathetic feelings towards those who are impacted by drought by putting themselves in their shoes.
+Writing a story using 'l' form is helpful in this regard.

-It is important to point out that a 'one size fits all' approach (e.g., collecting water from the government cisterns in this scenario) has its limitation.
-Discuss what help and support would be necessary to make freshwater accessible to all citizens in a time of drought.
-What drought preparedness and mitigation measures should be in place before droughts occur?
+It is important to point out that a 'one size fits all' approach (e.g. collecting water from the government cisterns in this scenario) has its limitation.
+Discuss what help and support would be necessary to make fresh water accessible to all citizens in a time of drought.
+What drought preparedness and mitigation measures should be in place before droughts take place?

-This activity aligns with the 'Disaster Preparedness' learning outcome in the Form 3 Health and Family Life Education curriculum, which indicates that students 'examine disaster preparation strategies for SVG'.
-This is also suitable for Learning Outcome 2, Achievement Indicator 2 in Form 3 English curriculum, which creates different kinds of text that can include fictional text on climate change.
+This activity aligns with the 'Disaster Preparedness' learning outcome in the Form 3 Health and Family Life Education curriculum, which includes an indicator that students 'examine disaster preparation strategies for SVG'.
+This is also suitable for Learning Outcome 2, Achievement Indicator 2 in the Form 3 English curriculum, which is about creating different kinds of text that can include fictional text on climate change.